hswlab/kati/README.md

 [![Downloads](https://img.shields.io/github/downloads/hswlab/kati/total)](https://github.com/hswlab/kati/releases/latest)
 [![Downloads](https://img.shields.io/github/v/release/hswlab/kati)](https://github.com/hswlab/kati/releases/latest)

 KATI is an AI desktop chat application with bing Chat-GPT 4.
 It supports voice and visual emotion feedback of the AI.
 The goal of the development goes in the direction of J.A.R.V.I.S or HAL 9000.
 I imagine an application that is uncomplicated to set up and does not cost anything.
 Just download, launch and use.

+KATI is programmed with Electron and .NET6 and is therefore operating system independent.
+Currently only a download for Windows is offered, but there will probably also be an executable for Linux.
 The heart for the communication with the AI is the C# library [BingChat](https://github.com/bsdayo/BingChat).

 *Key features in KATI v2.0.0:*
 - [X] Conversation with the AI in the 3 usual chat modes: creative, balanced or direct